rsignell/recipes/detroit_pizza.md

 ## Detroit-Style Pizza
 Uses a 50/50 blend of King Arthur flours and a triple-cheese mix (Muenster, Sharp White Cheddar, Mozzarella) to simulate authentic Wisconsin brick cheese.
+Start at 1:30pm to eat just before 6pm (see bottom for detailed schedule).
+Plenty of time to nap during the rise.  :)

 ### Dough
 * 140.5g King Arthur All-Purpose Flour